 "While investigating the Mist Marsh, the guys stumble onto a mysterious woman who has a bit too much in common with Rick."

-On this day in 1986, Doctor Who aired "The Trial Of A Timelord: Part 2."
+On this day in 1986 (in the United Kingdom), Doctor Who aired "The Trial Of A Timelord: Part 2."
 This served as the second episode to the program's twenty-third season, and here's the plot summary as provided by IMDB.com:

 "The Doctor finds that the subterranean UK Habitat is run by a cloistered robot named Drathro, whom the inhabitants call "The Immortal."
 Their black light energy converters are destabilizing, unaware that it's the result of two space pirates mucking about on the surface with designs on looting their dwelling."